NDSU-Information-Technology/ndsu-web-template/src/components/navbar/README.md

 A child `navbar` component will also be included in mobile navigation if its parent is included.

+### Mobile Links Ordering
+By default, elements will be added according to their DOM position on a document.
+To override the position, add the attribute `data-mobile-order` with an integer value.
+The default value is 0; elements are sorted in ascending order, negative values are accepted.

 ## Indicating current page and branch